 In a competitive market, attracting new customers is significantly more expensive than retaining existing ones.
-Yet many retailers focus their efforts on acquisition rather than retention.
-Let's take a look at effective loyalty strategies and an innovative approach that's gaining ground.
+Too often, retailers focus their efforts on acquisition rather than retention.
+Discover in this article an innovative approach that is gaining ground, and benefit from Lizee's expertise.

-Engagement on social networks Social networks offer a direct connection with customers.
+Social networks offer a direct connection with customers.
 According to a recent study, 46% of consumers prefer to contact a company via instant messaging rather than e-mail.
-This preference underlines the importance of an active, responsive presence on these platforms.
+This preference underlines the importance of an active, reactive presence on these platforms.

 Innovation: the second-hand market